Summary of the calendar proposal

 The year is divided into four quarters of 91 days each.
 In turn, each quarter is divided into three months of 30, 30, and 31 days respectively.
 The day 365th is added to the end of the last month of the fourth quarter, and is called 32th.
 In leap years, the day 366th is added after the 365th, and is also named 32th.
 Resulting in a double day.
 The months are designated M1, M2, M3, M4, M5, M6, M7, M8, M9, M10, M11, and M12.

 In this calendar are corresponding months:

 - M1, M4, M7, and M10.

 - M3, M6, M9, and M12.

 The enumeration of the years is carried out according to the Human Era or Holocene Era system, created by Cesare Emiliani in 1993.
 Its name is derived from the Holocene geological era.
-Year 1 corresponds to year 10000 B.C. of the Gregorian calendar.
+The year 1 corresponds to the year 10000 B.C. of Gregorian calendar.

-It cannot be specified exactly when the Holocene geological era began, nor when the beginning of human civilization should be considered, but this period, of just over 12,000 years, includes all recorded human history.
+It cannot be specified exactly when the Holocene geological era began, nor when should be considered the beginning of human civilization, but this period of just over 12 000 years, includes all recorded human history.

 The conversion is made by adding 10 000 to the Gregorian year if it is A.D. and subtracting the Gregorian year from 10 001 if it is A.C.

 |Anno Domini||Conversión||Era Humana|